SwampChicken/Active_Directory_SOC_Detection_Lab/Incident_Response/lessons_learned.md

 This document outlines the key takeaways to prevent recurrence and improve future detection capabilities.

 ## 1. Key Vulnerabilities Identified
- - Plaintext Credential Storagee - discovery of passwords.txt led to domain-wide escalation
+ - Plaintext Credential Storage - discovery of passwords.txt led to domain-wide escalation
  - Weak Kerberos Encryption - environment allowed RC4 encryption for Kerberos tickets making it vulnerable to Kerberoasting attacks.
  - Lack of LAPS - reuse of local administrator credentials allowed for easier lateral movement once initial account was compromised